 More than half the world’s population is online these days.
 And a good number of them use social media networks and services like Facebook, YouTube, Twitter, Instagram, LinkedIn, and others.

-Create a Facebook page for your business and post often (things like product launches, sales, useful information, etc.).
+Create a Facebook page for your business and post often.
+You can post about things such as product launches, sales, useful information, etc.

 It’s important that all your social media efforts to bolster your online presence be coordinated.
 Make sure what you say in a YouTube video matches what you posted on Twitter.

 You should also be linking in between them.
 For example, your Facebook posts should link back to your website.
 You could have Twitter and Facebook posts that link to your newest YouTube video.
 You get the idea.